Privacy

 Furthermore, we collect data in order to establish and develop a customer relationship with you as a customer or to enter into contracts with partners or provide services or for billing purposes.
 We collect data that you provide to us when registering for use of our services, in particular software, and when placing orders.

-If you enter into a “contact relationship” with us (e.g. enquiries or offers for services via a contact form, newsletter registration, conclude supplier contracts with us or apply for a job with us, we will collect and process this data – insofar as this is necessary or appropriate according to Article 6 (f) GDPR.
+If you enter into a “contact relationship” with us (e.g. enquiries or offers for services via a contact form, newsletter registration, submit of ideas for product improvement via weclapp product portal, partner requests), conclude supplier contracts with us or apply for a job with us, we will collect and process this data – insofar as this is necessary or appropriate according to Article 6 (f) GDPR.

 We will also continue to collect data from publicly accessible sources (e.g. company register, your web pages, press articles, etc.) within the scope of permissibility according to Article 6 (f) GDPR.